juliusross1/Pennstander/README.md

 ### Text
 Characters in upright and oblique/italics with support for over 500 languages

-Stylstic and other Alternates Letters
+Stylistic and other alternates Letters

 Some Emjois